clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 The tutorial sets up [Istio BookInfo application][Istio-BookInfo] in different clusters.
-The tutorial demonstrate the use of AccessPolicy and PrivilegedAccessPolicy custom resources.
+The tutorial demonstrates the use of AccessPolicy and PrivilegedAccessPolicy custom resources.
 The tutorial shows different load-balancing policies like: random, round-robin or static destination.
 For more details, see the [policies documentation][concept-policy].
-This test create three kind clusters:
+This test creates three kind clusters:

 * Two Product-Page microservice (application frontend) and details microservice run on the first cluster.
 * The Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster.
-* The Reviews-V3 (display rating with black stars) and Rating microservices run on the third cluster.
+* The Reviews-V3 (display rating with red stars) and Rating microservices run on the third cluster.

 System illustration: